nopitown/ai-tips-and-notes/development/mental-model.md

 - How does a bad output look like?
 - What is the minimum quality of the output that I can accept?

 Using the answers to the questions above, set a success criteria scorecard if possible.
-This will help you to evaluate the output of the AI. **Make sure to align with the product team on the scorecard.**
+This will help you to evaluate the output of the AI.
+Consider both qualitative and quantitative measures.
+Examples include: accuracy, relevance, tone, format adherence, latency, cost. **Make sure to align with the product team on the scorecard.**

 **Tips:**